-Vicon Industries Inc. does not warrant that the functions contained in this equipment will meet your requirements or that the operation will be entirely error free or perform precisely as described in the documentation.
+Vicon Industries Inc. does not warrant that the functions contained in the V1466 will meet your requirements or that the operation of the V1466 will be entirely error free or perform precisely as described in the documentation.
 This system has not been designed to be used in life-critical situations and must not be used for this purpose.